pnnl/QuGCM/README.md

 ## Applications on Downfolded Hamiltonians

 In our recent paper [arXiv](https://arxiv.org/abs/2507.01199), we apply ADAPT-GCIM to downfolded Hamiltonians.
 Please visit https://github.com/npbauman/DUCC-Hamiltonian-Library for downfolded Hamiltonians and all the related experiments.
-The updated ADAPT-GCIM code is also listed in `Quantum_experiments/ADAPT-GCIM/src` folder in that repository.
-(The [pull request](https://github.com/npbauman/DUCC-Hamiltonian-Library/pull/1) that contains experimental code and final data is waiting for merging.)
+The updated ADAPT-GCIM code is also contained in `Quantum_experiments/ADAPT-GCIM/src` folder in that repository.